34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Since starting its YouTube channel in 2012, Beardbrand has gained over 1.6 million subscribers, and it’s been able to convert this audience into a steady stream of customers.

+YouTube is no get-rich-quick scheme.
 It takes a lot of time and effort to develop the sort of genuinely interesting and entertaining video content that attracts masses of viewers.

 But if you’re able to pull it off, it can make the difference between a struggling store and a wildly successful one.

-Also, when a potential customer lands on the Beardbrand site, the first thing they see is a prompt that asks them to take a quiz.
+When a potential customer lands on the Beardbrand site, the first thing they see is a prompt that asks them to take a quiz.
 Upon completing the quiz, Beardbrand captures the contact information of the visitor, which it can then use for email marketing campaigns.

 Email marketing is one of the most cost-effective ways to increase traffic and sales for your store—according to one study, email marketing campaigns generate 42 in revenue for every $1 spent.

-#cta-paragraph-pb#By switching to Shogun Page Builder to customize their store, Beardbrand was able to increase their average order value (AOV) by 19% and up their conversion rate by more than 40%!
+By switching to Shogun Page Builder to customize their store, Beardbrand was able to increase their average order value (AOV) by 19% and up their conversion rate by more than 40%!

 Kylie Cosmetics